adrienjoly/adrienjoly.github.io/README.md

 - Efficiency & conciseness.
 Life is too short to beat around the bush!
 - Honesty.
 I despise bullshit.
 And I feel hurt when people that I trust lie to me or hide stuff from me.
 - Growth mindset.
-Nobody's perfect.
-The important thing to accept it and don't waste opportunities to improve.
+Nobody's ever perfect.
+The important thing to accept it and don't overlook opportunities to improve.
-- Tracability.
+- Traceability.
 I used to work remotely, so I really appreciate it when my team-mates keep a written trace of notes and decisions that may have been taken in my absence.

 ### What I think are my strengths

 - Accountability.
-If I say that I'm going do something, I will deliver.
-I hate to lie, disappoint, and I'm not afraid to be transparent.
+If I say that I'm going to do something, I will deliver.
+I hate to lie, to disappoint, and I'm not afraid to be transparent.
 - Resourcefulness.
-I'm good at detecting improvement opportunities and coming up with creative solutions.
+I believe I'm good at detecting improvement opportunities and coming up with creative solutions.
 - Pedagogy.
-I love to help people understand stuff.
+I love to help people understand stuff, and the process of documenting and vulgarizing.

 ### Things I'm working to improve